-Winter squash has just begun to show up at my farm CSA (Cure Organic Farm for Colorado locals).
+Winter squash has just begun to show up at Farmer’s Markets.
 A few years ago I had no idea what to do with them.
-I never really had them when I was growing up and as an adult struggled with the density of flavor often coupled with further sweetening ingredients like brown sugar.
+I never really ate them when I was growing up and as an adult struggled with the dense, earthy sweetness of flavor, often coupled with further sweetening ingredients like brown sugar.

 Everything took a turn for me when I naively realized you can roast them to make your own puree, great for so many dishes.
 I’m not sure why I did not connect the stuff in the can with the actual squash and in the case of pumpkin I equated the whole squash with carving for Halloween only.